-- Urine culture: A laboratory test that usually takes 24 to 48 hours, in which the sample is analyzed to identify the type of bacteria causing the UTI, how much of it exists, and appropriate antibiotic treatment.
+Urine culture: A laboratory test that usually takes 24 to 48 hours, in which the sample is analyzed to identify the type of bacteria causing the UTI, how much of it exists, and appropriate antibiotic treatment.

-- catheterized urine collection: A plastic tube, or catheter, is inserted into the tip of a boy’s penis or into a girl’s urethra and into the bladder to collect urine.
+- Catheterized urine collection: A plastic tube, or catheter, is inserted into the tip of a boy’s penis or into a girl’s urethra and into the bladder to collect urine.
 This is the most accurate method.

 - kidney and bladder ultrasound